What’s Your Big Idea? Business Plan Competition

 - The university reserves the right to disqualify, in its sole and absolute discretion, any team from the competition at any time.
 Reasons for disqualification may include, but are not limited to, plagiarism and any other form of academic dishonesty, misappropriation or infringement of the intellectual property of others, and any failure to comply with these rules and regulations.
 Disqualified teams shall forfeit any and all prizes awarded to them.

 Prize money will be awarded as follows:

 - The prize money will be distributed to the company or entity that is moving the business plan forward in two increments of 50% and 50% of the total prize money, based on milestones achieved that are outlined in the business plan.
-The payment and milestones schedule will be established by a committee comprised of the Executive Director for Outreach and Incubation, Director of the Entrepreneurship & Innovation Center, the Academic Director of the Entrepreneurship Program, and additional entrepreneurship advisors as may be included on the committee at the discretion of the Executive Director for Outreach and Incubation.
+The payment and milestones schedule will be established by a committee comprised of the Director of the Entrepreneurship & Innovation Center, and additional entrepreneurship advisors as may be included on the committee at the discretion of the Director of the Entrepreneurship & Innovation Center.